szetyng/HLP5/VisualTest/Documentation/SingleR.md

 |All            |Accepts `OFFSET` in the form of registers
 |All            |Allows post-indexed addressing to update the register value to anything, even memory locations that are off-limits for execution
 |All            |Rejects instructions that are trying to access areas other than those tagged with `DataLoc`
+|All            |Parses zero offset to be equivalent to no offset
 |`LDR`/`STR`    |Allows memory access when the address in `RAdd` is not word-aligned, but the effective address after offset is
 |`LDR`/`STR`    |Rejects instructions that are trying to access memory locations that are not word-aligned
 |`LDRB`/`STRB`  |Allows memory addresses that are not word-aligned for `LDRB`/`STRB`